-Goodwill searching for owners of baby memory box donated in Bella Vista
+Goodwill finds owners of baby memory box donated in Bella Vista

-BELLA VISTA, Ark. — Goodwill Industries of Arkansas is reaching out for the public's help to find the owner of a special memory box.
+Goodwill Industries of Arkansas is reaching out for the public's help to find the owner of a special memory box.

 According to Goodwill, the memory box was among some donations at a store in Bella Vista.
 It contained some special items that belonged to a child who passed away.